Facts About Tithing

 We honor God when we give Him the first-fruits of our income/harvest.
 “Honor the Lord with thy substance, and with the first-fruits of all thine increase” (Proverbs 3:9).
 When we honor Him with the first-fruits of our increase, God causes an abundance of increase to come our way, materially as well as spiritually and emotionally.
 “So shall thy barns be filled with plenty, and thy presses shall burst out with new wine” (Proverbs 3:10).

-- The tithe belongs in the storehouse.
+- The tithe belongs to the storehouse.
 We are to bring the tithe to the storehouse so there will be food (provision) in God’s house.
 We give our tithe so that the priest (pastor/minister) is able to adequately prepare food (spiritual food) for your dining pleasure.
 The tithe goes to the priest enabling him to have time to prepare properly for your spiritual diet.
 That is why the tithe is to go to your local church or the place you get fed spiritually.

 If you do not have a local church at this time, your tithe should go where you are getting your spiritual nourishment.
 The same is true of some pastors who are being fed spiritually by other ministries.
 Your tithe should go where you’re being fed.
 You should be giving your tithe to the ministry and spiritual covering that feeds you.

 - Tithing releases God’s blessing.
-There is something about God’s children stepping out in faith and trusting him with their commitment to tithing that releases God’s favor and blessing.
+There is something about God’s children stepping out in faith and trusting Him with their commitment to tithing that releases God’s favor and blessing.
 It is not law or a works thing, but faith.
-We are expressing faith by trusting God with our finances, believing He will bless us with the full harvest of our labors.
-God promises us, as we give in faith and obedience, to open the windows of heaven and bless us until there’s no longer room to receive it.
+We are expressing faith by trusting God with our finances and all we have, believing He will bless us with the full harvest of our labors.
+God promises us, as we give in faith and obedience, to open the windows (floodgates) of heaven and bless us until there’s no longer room to receive it.